 Populism and Civil Society, with Tito Boeri, Prachi Mishra and Antonio Spilimbergo, May 2019.
 Download CEPR DP 13306.

 Populists claim to be the only legitimate representative of the people.
 Does it mean that there is no space for civil society?
-The issue is important because since de Tocqueville (1835), associations and civil society have been recognized as a key factor in a healthy liberal democracy.
-We ask two questions: 1) do individuals who are members of civil associations vote less for populist parties?
-2) does membership to associations decrease when populist parties are in power?
-We answer these questions looking at the experiences of Europe, where there is a rich civil society tradition, as well as of Latin America, which has already a long history of populists in power.
-The main findings are that individuals belonging to associations are less likely by 2.4 to 4.2 percent to vote for populist parties, which is large considering that the average vote share for populist parties is between 10 and 15 percent.
-The effect is strong particularly after the global financial crisis, with the important caveat that membership to trade unions has unclear effects.
+Since Tocqueville (1835), associations and civil society have been recognized as a key factor in a healthy liberal democracy.
+We look at the experiences of Europe and Latin America.
+We find that individuals belonging to associations are less likely by 2.4 to 4.2 percent to vote for populist parties, which is large considering that the average vote share for populist parties is between 10 and 15 percent.
+The effect is stronger after the global financial crisis.

-Quality Upgrading and the Stages of Diversification, with Fidel Perez-Sebastian and Nikola Spatafora, March 2017.
+Upgrading and Export Performance in the Asian Growth Miracle, with Fidel Perez-Sebastian and Nikola Spatafora, May 2019.
 Download PDF file.

-Using a newly constructed dataset on trade in services for 192 countries from 1970 to 2014, this paper shows that services currently constitute one-fifth of world trade and an increasingly important component of global production.
-A detailed analysis of patterns and stylized facts reveals that exports of services are not only gaining strong momentum and catching up with exports of goods in many countries, but they could also trigger a new wave of trade globalization.
-Research applications of the trade in service dataset on structural transformation, resilience, labor reallocation, and income distribution are outlined.
+Using a newly constructed dataset on trade in services for 192 countries from 1970 to 2014, this paper shows that exports of services are not only gaining strong momentum and catching up with exports of goods in many countries, but they could also trigger a new wave of trade globalization.
+More importantly the paper shows that traded services are much more resilient compared to traded goods during bad economic times.

 ***For comments please email me.